DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>This is a hard one to score, because I cannot bring myself to review it accurately knowing the artist behind it never gave consent for its publishing.
 I may be waaaay off the mark with that claim, but as far as I have read, Mac recorded this in 2014 and never released for an unknown reason.
-Multiple sources say it was due to Mac prioritizing other albums, namely the masterpiece which is &lt;em&gt;the Divine Feminine&lt;/em&gt;, but that doesn&#x27;t sound like the full story to me.
+Multiple sources say it was due to Mac prioritizing other albums, namely the masterpiece which is *the Divine Feminine*, but that doesn&#x27;t sound like the full story to me.
 My point is that I think the album should be framed differently than how it was released.
 The average listener won&#x27;t know how young he was when it was recorded or any context at all for that matter.
 As for the songs, they&#x27;re good enough - they don&#x27;t invoke too many strong feelings in me excluding the exceptional &quot;Excesior&quot;, which would have made a legendary final track of his discography.
 In sum, I give this album a *shrug* out of ten because we&#x27;ll simply never know what it was meant to be. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=f4e3aVU7cjI&amp;list=RDf4e3aVU7cjI&amp;start_radio=1" class="listen-link" target="_blank">Listen</a>